stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ## new thinking on social-with-structure

-\#stratapp wasn't the first company to think of this, but we are the first to bring it to market.
+\#stratapp wasn't the first SaaS company to think of this, but we are the first to bring it to market.

 \#stratapp allows you to tag your social posts as one of ten categories: